-Setting out on a dreadful quest riddled with misfortune, Guts, armed with a massive sword and monstrous strength, will let nothing stop him, not even death itself until he is finally able to take the head of the one who stripped him—and his loved one—of their humanity.
+Setting out on a dreadful quest riddled with misfortune, Guts, armed with a massive sword and monstrous strength, will let nothing stop him, not even itself until he is finally able to take the head of the one who stripped him—and his loved one—of their humanity.

 Berserk is another classic anime you should watch—an adaptation of an amazing manga of the same name.
 Berserk is truly one of the most powerful anime series of the decade.
 It tells a harsh story with brilliant character writing intention.
 We definitely recommend this one over the movie.